joshluisaac/rubicon-farm-water-delivery/Readme.md

 ./gradlew test
 ```

-Executing this command using maven will yield the following console output
+Executing this command using maven will yield the following console output:

 ![alt text][testSummary]